River Doe Lea: Route

 The river continues under bridges on the A632 and B6418 roads, next to the former site of the Coalite plant which closed in 2004, and an industrial railway runs parallel to it which crosses to the west bank before both pass under the motorway.
 The railway crosses twice more, between which a stream from Barlborough Common joins from the north east, and after which Poolsbrook, which flows northwards from Arkwright Town and Duckmanton, joins.
 The A619 road crosses between Staveley and Mastin Moor.
+The river then flows into the Norbriggs Flash nature reserve.
+The course of the river was ‘re-meandered’ by the landowner, Chesterfield Borough Council in 2018.
+This work involved the creation of a dam on the straightened section to direct the river into reconnected oxbow lakes.
 Further downstream, the river passed under the Chesterfield Canal through an oval culvert, constructed of brick and stone.
 Due to its small size, the culvert was removed in the 1970s by removing a section of the closed canal.
 When the canal is restored, the river will be spanned by a 37 m aqueduct.
 Just before its junction with the River Rother to the south of Renishaw, a former railway bridge carries the Trans Pennine Trail long-distance footpath over the river.